 Military Career and Civilian Occupation

 My great-grandfather's KNIL rank was Sergeant First Class of Infantry ("Sgt.
 1e kl.
 Inf.").
+A War Graves Foundation questionnaire completed by his widow in 1962 describes his status as "dienstplichtig sergeant" (conscript/reserve sergeant), confirming he was not career military but a civilian reservist called to service.
 As a senior onderofficier in the infantry, Hille would have had significant leadership responsibilities, typically leading a squad of 10-15 men and influencing a platoon of 30-40.
 His duties included training, discipline, and executing orders, acting as a vital link between officers and enlisted men.

 In addition to his military service as a reservist, his Japanese POW card lists his occupation as "SOU.
 CHEF.
 K.P.M."
 The Japanese notation "汽船会社員" (kisen gaisha-in) confirms "steamship company employee".
-Having started as a boekhouder (bookkeeper), he rose to "Sous-chef" (deputy chief/manager) at the Koninklijke Paketvaart-Maatschappij (KPM).
+Hille held a formal M.O.
+Boekhouden qualification (a secondary education teaching certificate in bookkeeping).
+Having started as a boekhouder (bookkeeper), he rose to "Sous-chef" (deputy chief/manager) at the Koninklijke Paketvaart-Maatschappij (KPM), where he was classified as a Hoofdemployé (chief employee)3.
 This middle/upper management role likely involved overseeing shipping schedules, personnel, and cargo operations, connecting with his family's maritime tradition (his father was a schipper).

 This dual civilian-military status was common for Dutch personnel in the East Indies under the Landstorm reserve system, especially after war began.
 KPM was vital for trade and military transport, and during WWII, many KPM ships and personnel were requisitioned for military service.
 KPM employees' local knowledge made them valuable in dual roles.
 Ultimately, this connection led to his transport aboard the Junyo Maru.